gvwilson/buildtogether.tech/src/methods/index.md

 ## Qualitative Methods

-The third set of approaches are called [%i "qualitative methods" %][%g qualitative_method "qualitative methods" %][%/i%], and involve close analysis of a small number of cases to tease out common patterns.
+The third set of approaches are called [%g qualitative_method "qualitative methods" %][%i "qualitative methods" %], and involve close analysis of a small number of cases to tease out common patterns.
 Articles like [%b Sharp2016 %] do an excellent job of explaining how these methods work and what their strengths and limitations are.